vitaly-kamluk/bitscout/README.md

   duplication.
 Yet, mapped with copy-on-write access it provides almost unlimited modification of the whole OS.
 The real limit is just the size of available memory and swap.

   As a matter of fact fully running OS with a child OS inside the container used less than 200Mb of RAM in some of our tests in the past.

-F.A.Q:
+### F.A.Q:

-Q: Why was the system created?
+**Q: Why was the system created?**
-A: There is a lot of commercial and rather expensive forensic software suites out there.
+**A:** There is a lot of commercial and rather expensive forensic software suites out there.
 We tried several most popular of them and always bumped into functionality limitations and lack of transparency.
 While some suites provide scriptability, they lack remote analysis features that do not modify the evidence disk.
 Most of forensic tools are not designed for remote analysis, lacked flexibility and costed a fortune.
 We found that there was a niche for a new tool which is
-  a. trusted, transparent and opensource (you build your own OS!)
+  1. trusted, transparent and opensource (you build your own OS!)
-  b. customizable (you put your own tools!)
+  2. customizable (you put your own tools!)
-  c. stable and reliable
+  3. stable and reliable
-  d. rich in features and compact
+  4. rich in features and compact
-  e. fast and optimised for lower RAM usage
+  5. fast and optimised for lower RAM usage
-  f. free of charge
+  6. free of charge
-  g. runs on merely any hardware
+  7. runs on merely any hardware

-Q: How was the project developed?
+**Q: How was the project developed?**
-A: The project was initially developed as a hobby project.
+**A:** The project was initially developed as a hobby project.
 The first variant relied on full trust to the remote user, who was provided with root access to the live system.
 Soon we realized that the remote system owner is willing to track the progress, communicate with the expert and be able to approve access